craws/OpenAtlas-Discovery/README.md

 * [Wiki](https://redmine.openatlas.eu/projects/openatlas-discovery/wiki/Wiki)
 * [Issues](https://redmine.openatlas.eu/projects/openatlas-discovery/issues)

-# Content v2 Minimal Starter
+# Content
-Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.
+The content can be managed either by placing the content into the `content` directory as well as the configuration file `discoveryConfig.json`

 ## Setup
 Make sure to install the dependencies: